– Your face is like an open book

 In 2016 two researchers at Shanghai Jiao Tong University, Xiaolin Wu and Xi Zhang, developed an AI based on photographic facial recognition.

 Their claim is that with their algorithm they can teach a machine to read images of human faces and determine whether the depicted person has a criminal character.
 Their research demonstrates that their AI with 89.5% accuracy can determine whether a person is a criminal or has a criminal character.

+II.
 THE BORN CRIMINAL

 ‘The Born Criminal’ could be identified through studies and measurements of physical traits and Lombroso carried out a number of anthropometric studies focusing on measuring human skulls.
 Lombroso’s anthropometric profiling of criminals underpins the pseudoscientific claim that it is possible, based on human physics, to identify persons with criminal inclinations.
 Lombroso’s allegations inspired the Eugenics movement, theories of racial hygiene and behavioural genetic practices such as forced sterilization – a practice that was enforced in Denmark until 1967.

 The emergence of cyberphrenology can be attributed to the global spread of the internet and the birth of an era of Big Data, which considers data as objective, pure, innocent, and conceived in a divine intervention where data and facts are converted into ultimate universal truths.